 Emma graduated from Vassar College in 2012 where she majored in International Studies and Spanish.
 Originally from Swarthmore, Pennsylvania, Emma interned in political and government offices in both New York and Pennsylvania throughout her time in college.
 Also during that time she combined her passion for service with her interest in Spanish through teaching English as a Second Language to native Spanish speakers.
 Prior to joining the Council Member’s staff, Emma worked as a paralegal for the Legal Aid Society of Mid-New York where she specialized in migrant labor law.

 Genevieve joined Council Member Garodnick's office in September of 2011.
 She handles all education issues for the Council Member, oversees his correspondence, and is responsible for preparing him and staffing him at meetings and events.

 Genevieve graduated in 2011 from NYU's Gallatin School of Individualized Study, where she studied politics and public policy.
 While in college, Genevieve interned in both political and government offices in New York City and worked as Congressman Anthony Weiner's finance associate for his 2010 re-election campaign.

 A native of Albany, California, she now resides in Brooklyn.

 Bob joined Council Member Garodnick’s office in September of 2012.
 He serves as the Council Member’s liaison to Community Board 6, and also helps to formulate the office’s legislative agenda and develop ideas for new policy and regulations.
 Bob graduated from Yale University in 2012, where he majored in History.
-His policy interests include public finance and infrastructure.
+His policy interests include public finance, infrastructure, and the environment.
 While at Yale he served as coordinator of the Community-Based Learning program, which placed students with projects with community organizations in New Haven as part of their coursework.
 He is originally from Gaithersburg, Maryland.